RichieHakim/ROICaT/README.md

 ### Requirements
 - [Anaconda](https://www.anaconda.com/distribution/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html)<br>
 - GCC >= 5.4.0, ideally == 9.2.0.
 Google how to do this on your operating system.
 For unix/linux: check with `gcc --version`.<br>
-- For GPU support, you need to install the relevant CUDA toolkit.
-Using a GPU is not necessary, but it can improve speeds on large datasets by 10x.
-Currently, ROICaT supports CUDA 11.x (ideally 11.3): https://developer.nvidia.com/cuda-toolkit.
-CUDA is currently built to be intercompatible between 11.x subversions, so loading/installing something like 11.2 or similar is likely to work fine.
+- For GPU support, you just need a CUDA compatible NVIDIA GPU and the relevant drivers.
 - On some Linux servers (like Harvard's O2 server), you may need to load modules instead of installing.
-To load conda, gcc, and cuda, try: `module load conda3/latest gcc/9.2.0 cuda/11.2` or similar.<br>
+To load conda, gcc, try: `module load conda3/latest gcc/9.2.0` or similar.<br>

 ### 1. Clone the repo
 **`git clone https://github.com/RichieHakim/ROICaT`**<br>